 - Use a Windows image repair tool

 - Check for virus and malware

-If you have some external devices plugged or installed on your PC, such as external hard drive or a USB flash drive, disconnect them all (leave your mouse and keyboard connected), then restart your computer.
+If you have some external devices plugged or installed on your PC, such as an external hard drive or a USB flash drive, disconnect them all (leave your mouse and keyboard connected), then restart your computer.

 If the error stops, plug your external devices back, only one at a time, then restart your PC.
-If you get the error again after certain device, you have got the culprit already.
-You can either replace this device completely from your PC, or update its driver as instructed in Fix 2.
+If you get the error again after a certain device, you have got the culprit already.
+You can either replace this device completely from your PC or update its driver as instructed in Fix 2.

 There are two ways to update your device drivers: manually and automatically.

 Manual driver update – You can go to the website of your hardware devices, find the latest correct driver for your network adapter, then download and install it manually into your computer.
 This requires time and computer skills.